VezertVezert

 • The original site structure becomes limiting as the business grows

-Without structured website maintenance and optimization, performance decreases gradually and often invisibly.
+Without structured website maintenance and optimization, performance erodes while the market moves on.

 Key Insight

 Websites typically lose 15-25% of their initial conversion efficiency within the first 6-12 months after launch if no structured post-launch website optimization strategy is in place.
-This happens because user expectations evolve, competitors improve, and market conditions shift.
+User expectations evolve, competitors improve, and market conditions shift — your site needs to keep up.

 Build a Data-Driven Post-Launch Website Optimization Framework

-A structured, data-driven website optimization framework is the foundation of any effective ongoing website optimization strategy.
+A structured framework based on data is the foundation of any effective post-launch website optimization strategy.
 Without clear data, improvements become subjective.
 With structured tracking, every decision is measurable.

 Analytics defines what matters.
-It links user behavior to business outcomes and allows teams to prioritize changes based on impact rather than opinion.
+It links user behavior to business outcomes and lets teams prioritize changes based on impact rather than opinion.

-To create a sustainable website maintenance and optimization roadmap, you need three elements:
+To create a sustainable maintenance and optimization roadmap, you need three elements:

 • Clearly defined KPIs tied to revenue outcomes